community-privacy/community-privacy.github.io/_pages/project_two-timers.md

 ---

 **Project description:**
-A privacy-preserving version of “are we dating the same guy/girl?” concept.
+A privacy-preserving version of “are we dating the same person?” concept.

 **Artifacts:**